oVirt/ovirt-site/source/template/detailednetworklinking.html.md

 Vdsm would implement this using <http://libvirt.org/html/libvirt-libvirt.html#virDomainUpdateDeviceFlags> .

-If the network is "none", the network will be omitted from the params.
+If the vnic doesn't have a network, the network will be omitted from the params sent to the vdsm.

 ##### Updated APIs